ath3naw/HGAM_Modeling/R/README.md

 modeling/predicting results.

-3. 'leucosphyrus_model/' - all R scripts for cleaning and modeling collected leucosphyrus data (Leucosphyrus_Data.csv in the data/tabular folder) using HGAM model
+3. 'leucosphyrus_model/' - all R scripts for cleaning and modeling collected leucosphyrus data using HGAM model

 ################################################################################